Checkmarx/Kotlin-SCP/src/m9-reverse-engineering/README.md

 Several tools are available to perform this task such as [apktool][1], [jadx][2] or [jd-gui][3].

-Apktool is a tool allowing to obtain the smali bytecode of the app, which is executed by the Dalvik virtual machine.
-The code obtained is very low level but allows to have a deep overview of the app internals.
-Here is an example of smali
+Apktool is a decompiling tool, allowing to obtain the smali bytecode of the app, which is executed by the Dalvik virtual machine.
+The code obtained is very low level, but it permits a deep overview of the app internals.
+Here is an example of smali bytecode:
-bytecode:

 ```
 # static fields